Speak Up, Shape Your Neighbourhood For Good

 Out of the 1,188 units coming, there are only:

-This plan does not offer housing for families who desperately need it.
+This plan does not offer housing for families who desperately need it to continue to live in the area.

 Not affordable